 Front Loading vs Top Loading

-Front-loading backpacks are open and close from the front of the back, similar to a suitcase in order for the user to locate and retrieve gear quickly.
+Front-loading backpacks are open and close from the front of the back, similar to a suitcase for the user to locate and retrieve gear quickly.
 They too feature additional compartments (both internal and external) as well as front or side pockets.
 These backpackers tend to be made primarily for travelers.

 Top-loading backpacks require the user to have to dig deep in the backpack to retrieve items.
 Because of this, they also come with additional side pockets for small items and accessibility and sometimes an additional bottom compartment to store a sleeping bag.
 Hiking backpacks tend to be top-loading.
 Hunting backpacks can come as either top loading or front loading.